 Yield: 4 servings with 196 calories; 15 grams protein; 2 grams fat; 32 grams carbohydrates; 10 percent fat

 Curried Tofu, Greens and Pasta

-- Heat in nonstick saucepan and use 2 teaspoons of oil
+- Heat 2 teaspoons of oil in a nonstick pan

 - Add and sauté 1 firm package of tofu that has been cubed for a few minutes